Categories

 How E. coli infects the urinary tract, and how to avoid it

-It’s not a pleasant conversation, but we need to address how E. coli from chicken can make it into someone’s urinary tract.
+It’s not an uncomfortable conversation, but we need to talk about how E. coli from chicken can make it into someone’s urinary tract.

 They suspect that people who end up with these infections are either eating chicken that hasn’t been handled correctly in the kitchen or cooked thoroughly enough to kill the bacteria.